Amourspirit/python_ooo_dev_tools/docs/odev/part1/chapter04.rst

             .. group-tab:: None

+Most every listener in :ref:`adapter` package has a corresponding event class.
+The event classes are used to simplify working with listeners and provides a more pythonic way of working with listeners and provides methods for subscribing to events.
+For example the :py:class:`ooodev.adapter.awt.top_window_listener.TopWindowListener` class has a corresponding :py:class:`ooodev.adapter.awt.top_window_events.TopWindowEvents` class.

 In :ref:`adapter` listeners the Original ``EventObject`` data is always available via :py:attr:`.EventArgs.event_data` as demonstrated below in ``on_window_opened()``.